ivyshihwork/python/utilities/password_manager/README.md

 Password Manager
 ================

-This password manager is created to keep track and generate password for different websites.
+This password manager has a graphical UI to keep track and generate password for different websites.

 The information will be stored in password_info.txt locally to this python program.